gao-hongnan/gaohn-galaxy/galaxy/machine_learning/clustering/kmeans/concept.md

 Reminder!

-The cost function {eq}`eq:k-means-objective-function-2` is a function of the cluster assignments and cluster centers.
+The cost function in equation {eq}`eq:k-means-objective-function-2` is a function of **both** the cluster assignments and cluster centers.
 And therefore we are minimizing the cost function with respect to the cluster assignments and cluster centers.
 However, jointly optimizing both the cluster assignments and cluster centers is computationally challenging, and therefore we split to two steps, first optimizing the cluster assignments and then optimizing the cluster centers in a greedy manner.